gboehl/econpizza/docs/the_yaml.rst

 The *.yaml-file
 -------------------

 All relevant information is supplied via the yaml file.
 For general information about the YAML markup language and its syntax see `Wikipedia <https://en.wikipedia.org/wiki/YAML>`_.
+The yaml files follow a simple structure:

+1. define all variables and shocks
+2. provide the nonlinear equations.
+Note that each line starts with a `~`.
+3. provide the parameters and values.
+4. optionally provide some steady state values and/or values for initial guesses
+5. optionally provide some auxilliary equations that are not directly part of the nonlinear system (see the `yaml for the BH model <https://github.com/gboehl/econpizza/blob/master/econpizza/examples/bh.yaml>`_)

-Let us have a look of the yaml of a hank model we will discuss in `the tutorial <https://econpizza.readthedocs.io/en/latest/walkthrough.html>`_.
+Let us have a look of the yaml of a hank model we will discuss in `the tutorial <https://econpizza.readthedocs.io/en/latest/tutorial.html>`_.
+The file can be found `here <https://github.com/gboehl/econpizza/blob/master/econpizza/examples/hank.yaml>`_.
+The first line reads:

 .. code-block::